-Each campus uses a learning management system (LMS).
+UWC East Africa uses a purpose designed learning management system (LMS) that covers all aspects of student life from application through graduation.
 Teachers issue assignments, provide documents and record grades in the system.
 Students and parents can use the system to access the assignments and grades.
+The system also allows parents and students access to residential sign outs, OP trip information and more.